auto-browse/auto-browse-ts/README.md

-# Auto Browse
+# Auto-Browse: AI Enabled Browser Automation

+**Auto Browse** is the easiest way to connect your AI agents with the browser using natural language.

+## Quick start

-An AI-powered automation layer for Playwright tests that enables natural language interactions with web pages.
+An AI-powered browser automation enginer for automating browser tasks and Playwright tests that enables natural language interactions with web pages.

 ## Installation